 Upon gaining access to the data at issue, Citywide immediately began working with outside experts to identify all personal information involved to be able to carry out any required notifications pursuant to applicable law.
-On January 15, 2021, after a detailed search that included a manual review of thousands of files, we determined that the file share contained personal information associated with Citywide customers and employees, including the personal information of five Maine residents.
-Depending on the individual, the types of information stored on the system may have included the following: name, address, date of birth, phone number, Social Security number, bank account information, and health insurance information.
+On January 15, 2021, we determined that the file share contained personal information associated with Citywide customers and employees, including the personal information of 7 Maine residents.
+We began notifying these individuals on February 12, 2021 via U.S. mail.
+On February 22, 2021, after a detailed search that included an extensive manual review, we identified personal information associated with 32 additional residents of your state.
+We began notifying these individuals on March 19, 2021.

+Depending on the individual, the types of information stored on the system may have included the following: name, address, date of birth, Social Security number, bank account information, and other financial account information.
 We are not aware of any resulting identity theft, fraud, or financial losses to customers.

-Citywide anticipates that it will begin sending these individuals formal notice on or around February 12, 2021 via U.S. mail.
-A sample of the notification letter is enclosed.
-As stated in the attached sample notice, Citywide is offering to provide individuals 24 months of free identity theft and credit monitoring services through Kroll.
+As stated in the attached sample notice, Citywide is offering 24 months of free identity theft and credit monitoring services through Kroll.
 We have also established a call center to respond to individuals' questions.